 Establish Your Accountability through Learning Objectives

-During your first week on the job, work with your supervisor to mutually determine three to five learning objectives.
-Use your position description and the learning objectives you created in the Professional Development Seminar as a basis for crafting your work-related goals.
+Meet with your supervisor within the first month of co-op to discuss goals (learning objectives) and expectations.
+Then complete 3-5 Learning Objectives and submit to the Co-op Office.
 Document your objectives and indicators of achievement on the Mid-Term Learning Objectives and Performance Indicators form so that it is clear to you and your supervisor how your work will be evaluated throughout the work period.
 Twice during your co-op employment, you will review, assess, and submit your learning objectives to the Office of Career Services.

 How will I be Evaluated on My Co-op Experience?

 It is our hope that your on-site supervisor will offer you feedback throughout your employment period.
-Midway through and at the end of your employment, employment, your supervisor will complete and discuss with you your progress toward your established learning objectives and conduct a formal performance evaluation.
+At the end of your employment, your supervisor will discuss your progress toward your established learning objectives and conduct a formal performance evaluation.
 In addition, at the conclusion of your co-op employment, we will ask you to submit to the Office of Career Services a candid and confidential evaluation of your organization and co-op experience.

 You are responsible for the timely submission of the following documents to the Office of Career Services.